danieladamspencer/blogdown_website/content/about/index.en.md

 **Spencer, D.**, Guhaniyogi, R., & Prado, R. (2020).
 Joint Bayesian estimation of voxel activation and inter-regional connectivity in fMRI experiments.
 Psychometrika, 85(4), 845-869.

+# Awards and Honors

+Poster Award, Junior International Society for Bayesian Analysis Category - *Fast Bayesian estimation of brain activation with cortical surface and subcortical fMRI data using EM* - ISBA World Meeting - June 2022

+Finalist, 2020 Savage Dissertation Award in Applied Methodology, International Society of Bayesian Analysis - *Inference and Uncertainty Quantification for High-dimensional Tensor Regression with Tensor Decompositions and Bayesian Methods*

+Student Poster Award - *Bayesian Mixed Effect Sparse Tensor Response Regression Model with Joint Estimation of Activation and Connectivity* - Statistical Methods in Imaging - June 2019

 # Conference Presentations

+*Fast Bayesian estimation of brain activation with cortical surface and subcortical fMRI data using EM*, World Meeting of the International Society of Bayesian Analysis, Montreal, Quebec, Canada, June 2022.
+**Winner of a Poster Award**

+*Analyzing task-fMRI the Bayesian way*, Statistical Methods in Imaging, Vanderbilt University, Nashville, TN, May 2022

+*Inference and Uncertainty Quantification for High-dimensional Tensor Regression with Tensor Decompositions and Bayesian Methods*, World Meeting of the International Society of Bayesian Analysis, Virtual, June 2021.

 *Bayesian Mixed Effect Sparse Tensor Response Regression Model with Joint Estimation of Activation and Connectivity*, Statistical Methods in Imaging Conference, Department of Statistics, University of California, Irvine, Irvine, CA, June 2019. **Winner of a Student Award**